harness/backstage-plugins/plugins/harness-ci-cd/README.md

   # ...
 ```

+Note: If new annotation is present then old annotation will be ignored for that particular catalog.
 Note: Refer to [this](./PluginConfiguation.md) page on how to get these values from your Harness account.

 By default, the plugin will take all the pipelines inside the configured Harness project and show their executions.
 However, if your service has quiet a few pipelines, you can additionally configure the pipelines as well as associated services to show those specific execution details for the display.